-data.path The path to a .rds file containing the compData object that will be used for the differential expression analysis. result.path The path to the file where the result object will be saved. codefile The path to the file where the code will be written. norm.method The between-sample normalization method used to compensate for varying library sizes and composition in the differential expression analysis.
+data.path The path to a .rds file containing the compData object that will be used for the result.path The path to the file where the result object will be saved.

+norm.method The between-sample normalization method used to compensate for varying library sizes and composition in the differential expression analysis.
 The normalization factors are calculated using the calcNormFactors function from the edgeR package.
-Possible values are "TMM", "RLE", "upperquartile" and "none"
+Possible values are "TMM", "RLE", "upperquartile" and

+"none"